Cross-correlation between $Planck$ CMB lensing potential and galaxy catalogues from HELP: Data

 \subsection{Galaxy Data}

-The \textit{Herschel} Extra-galactic Legacy Project (HELP\footnote{\url{https://herschel.sussex.ac.uk}}) is a catalogue combining data from 23 extra-galactic survey fields, observed between $0.36-4.5\mu m$.
-The catalogue covers $\sim 1300$ deg$^{2}$ and contains objects with cross-matching between 53 public surveys \citep{Raphael2019}.
+The \textit{Herschel} Extra-galactic Legacy Project (HELP\footnote{\url{https://herschel.sussex.ac.uk}}) is a catalogue combining data from 23 extra-galactic survey fields, observed between $0.36-4.5\,\mu m$.
+The catalogue covers $\sim 1300$ deg$^{2}$ and contains objects with cross-matching between 51 public surveys \citep{Raphael2019,Raphael2021}.
+It is worth pointing out that in our analysis we use only data from these public surveys covering \textit{Herschel} fields, but not far-infrared data from the \textit{Herschel} satellite itself as was done previously in similar studies \citep{Bianchini2015,Bianchini2016}.
 Most of the extra-galactic fields available with HELP have a very small physical surface area, making them unsuitable for our cross-correlation study.
 Also, because different surveys have different depths, some fields are inhomogeneous and cannot be used for our analysis.
-Combining these constraints we are left with three useful patches for our analysis: NGP, SGP, and Herschel-Stripe 82 (hereafter HS-82) covering a total of $\sim 660$ deg$^{2}$.
-The details of the properties associated with each patch on the sky are provided in Table \ref{tab:HELP_data}.
+Combining these constraints we are left with three useful patches for our analysis: North Galactic Pole, South Galactic Pole, and \textit{Herschel}-Stripe 82 (hereafter, NGP, SGP, and HS-82, respectively) covering a total of $\sim 660$ deg$^{2}$.
+The details of the properties associated with each patch on the sky are provided in Table \ref{tab:HELP_data} while in Table \ref{apndx_tab:bandwise_coverage_help_fields} is shown the percentage of objects for a given field observed by specific surveys and their photometric filters.

-The density map for SGP has one-half under-dense compared to the other.
+The galaxy density of the SGP field has significant variations due to the fact that the Kilo-Degree Survey (KiDS; \citealt{Kids2013}) only covers approximately one-half of the SGP field, whereas the Dark Energy Survey (DES; \citealt{DESY12018}) covers the other half.
 These two halves have a large difference in their mean number of objects per pixel.
-To avoid any effects coming from this inhomogeneity, we divide the SGP field into two parts on the sky.
+To avoid any effects coming from this inhomogeneity, we divide the SGP field into two parts, which we refer to as SGP Part-1 and SGP Part-2.